 On January 10, 2020, the Company issued the Promissory Note to Lionheart Equities, LLC, the Sponsor, pursuant to which the Company could borrow up to an aggregate amount of $300,000 to cover expenses related to the Initial Public Offering.
 The Promissory Note was non-interest bearing and payable on the completion of the Initial Public Offering.
 The outstanding balance under the Promissory Note of $140,671 was repaid on August 24, 2020.

 Administrative Services Agreement

 The Company entered into an agreement whereby, commencing on the August 14, 2020, the Company will pay the Sponsor a total of $15,000 per month for office space, utilities and secretarial and administrative support.
 Upon completion of the Business Combination or the Company’s liquidation, the Company will cease paying these monthly fees.
-For the three and nine months ended September 30, 2020, the Company incurred $30,000 in fees for these services, of which such amount is included in accounts payable and accrued expenses in the accompanying condensed balance sheet at September 30, 2020.
+For the year ended December 31, 2020, the Company incurred and paid $66,774 in fees for these services.

 Related Party Loans